vi/fdlinecombine/README.md

-Multiplex multiple input streams into stdout using \n as separators
+Multiplex multiple input streams into stdout using \n as separators.

+It is attempt to make a program that Does One Thing, But Does It Well.

 For example,